 On the political level, since 2011, there have been three state-led rounds of national dialogue.
 The first national dialogue took place on 2 July 2011, bringing together 300 representatives of different segments of Bahraini society.
 The political opposition was represented by only 35 seats.
-After two weeks, al-Wefaq announced its withdrawal, stating that "the society was vastly underrepresented and marginalized in the dialogue."
+After two weeks, al-Wefaq announced its withdrawal, stating that "the society was vastly underrepresented and marginalized in the

+BCHR, "Education in Bahrain: Discrimination and NO Place for Freedom of Expression", 23 January 2021, available at https://bahrainrights.net/?p=13343 dialogue."
 The first dialogue resulted in timid constitutional amendments that fell short of the opposition's demands.
 The second round started in early 2013 and was more balanced in terms of representation.
 In May 2013, the opposition suspended their participation in the dialogue after raids by the security forces on the house of Sheikh Isa Qasim, the most prominent Shia cleric in the country, and again in September 2013 after the detention of al-Wefaq Deputy Secretary-General on terrorism-related charges.
 The second round was unsuccessful, as was the third.
-Throughout 2014, there were attempts to resume the dialogue, ending in the announcement by the Crown Prince of a five-point
+Throughout 2014, there were attempts to resume the dialogue, ending in the announcement by the Crown Prince of a five-point framework to structure further dialogue in September covering redefining electoral districts besides legislative, executive, judicial, and security reforms.
+Eventually, the opposition boycotted the November 2014 elections, and no more rounds of national dialogue were carried out.
+331